TamirKashy/tamirKashy/README.md

 ## A note on private repositories

 Most repos here are private — they're either client work or the source behind the products above.
-The MCP server is published publicly on npm as [`@zapifyapi/mcp-server`](https://www.npmjs.com/package/@zapifyapi/mcp-server).
+The exception is [zapifyapi-mcp-server](https://github.com/TamirKashy/zapifyapi-mcp-server), which is public and [published on npm](https://www.npmjs.com/package/@zapifyapi/mcp-server).
 I'm happy to walk through architecture, design decisions, or code directly in an interview.

 ---